 - a weak, cat-like cry when very young

 - intellectual disability, ranging from mild to severe

 Children with cri du chat syndrome might also have:

 - speech and language impairment

 - deformities of the skeleton, such as a curved spine

 A few babies with cri du chat syndrome are born with other serious congenital problems that affect their heart, kidneys or bowel.
 Other babies are only slightly affected and reach their normal developmental milestones.

-Cause of cri du chat syndrome
+What causes cri du chat syndrome?

 A child with cri du chat syndrome lacks some genetic information on chromosome 5.
 (Chromosomes are the microscopic parts of the human body’s cells that carry genetic information.)
 Other names for the condition include 5p syndrome, 5p minus syndrome and cat cry syndrome.
 Doctors don’t know why it occurs.